Asian stocks slide ahead of US inflation update

-BEIJING — Asian stock markets sank Monday ahead of a U.S. inflation update that traders worry might lead to more interest rate hikes.
+BEIJING — Asian stocks sank Monday ahead of a U.S. inflation update traders worry might lead to more interest rate hikes.

 On Friday, Wall Street’s benchmark S&P 500 index rose 0.2% to 4,090.46.
 The index ended the week with a loss of 1.1%, its biggest weekly decline since December.